 Director Fees.
 Each of our directors who is not an employee of our company is paid an annual fee of \$175,000 (which, in 2013, was \$169,000) (which we refer to as the director fee), of which \$85,000 (\$83,000 in 2013) is payable in cash and the balance is payable in restricted shares or options to purchase shares of LMCA.
-See "- Director Restricted Share Grants" below for information on the incentive awards granted in 2013 to the nonemployee directors.
+See "-Director Restricted Share Grants" below for information on the incentive awards granted in 2013 to the nonemployee directors.
 We do not offer our directors residing outside of Colorado a fee for attending meetings at our offices in Englewood, Colorado, however we did offer such a fee with respect to meetings in 2013 in the amount of \$2,000 per meeting.
 The chairman of the audit committee of our board of directors and each other member of that committee is paid an additional annual fee of \$30,000.
 With respect to our executive committee, each nonemployee member thereof receives an additional annual fee of \$10,000 for his participation on the committee.
-With respect to our compensation committee, except that any committee governance committee, each member thereof receives an additional annual fee of \$10,000 for his or her participation on that committee.
+With respect to our compensation committee and nominating and corporate governance committee, each member thereof receives an additional annual fee of \$10,000 for his or her participation on each such committee, except that any committee member who is also the chairman of that committee instead receives an additional annual fee of \$20,000 for his or her participation on that committee.
 The cash portion of the director fees, the meeting fees and the fees for participation on committees are payable quarterly in arrears.